Robert Curthose: First Crusade (1096–1099)

+Second reign (1100–1106)

+Return home

 Robert left the Holy Land around September 1099 and sailed to Constantinople, where Emperor Alexios showered him with gifts, for he was one of the few crusade leaders to have kept the oath he had made back in 1096, and offered him to enter into the service of the Byzantine Empire, but Robert declined.
 Instead, he travelled again to Southern Italy where he wintered again and married Sybil which also brought him a big dowry which enabled him to raise the necessary funds to buy back his duchy.
-When William II died on 2 August 1100, Robert was still on the return journey and absent from Normandy and would not arrive until September, allowing his other brother Henry to seize the crown of England for himself.

-Upon his return, Robert—urged by Flambard and several Anglo-Norman barons—claimed the English crown, on the basis of the short-lived agreement of 1087, and in July 1101 led an invasion to oust his brother Henry.
-He landed near Portsmouth with his army, but the lack of popular support among the English (Anselm, the archbishop of Canterbury, was decidedly against him and the Charter of Liberties issued at Henry's coronation was well-liked) as well as Robert's own mishandling of the invasion tactics enabled Henry to resist the invasion.
-Robert was forced by diplomacy to renounce his claim to the English throne in the Treaty of Alton.
+Robert was welcomed warmly in Normandy upon his return, alongside Sibylla.
+He had granted lands richly upon his return, including granting rights over Argentan, the forest of Gouffern, and the profits over the diocese of Séez to Robert of Bellême.
+Soon after coming home, he went on a pilgrimage to Mont-Saint-Michel, which stood in effect for his authority in the western parts of the duchy.
 Orderic claimed that Robert squandered his wealth and became so poor that he had nothing to wear, but this seems unlikely given that Robert would have been reduced to penury so short after his return and might rather refer to his pre-Crusade persona.